- Defector from Decadence: He can't abide the evil ways of his people. Often the result of Klingon Scientists Get No Respect.

 Anime & Manga

-- Downplayed in that post Time Skip, crowd scenes show various types of beastmen living and working peacefully alongside humans.
+- Downplayed in that post-Time Skip, crowd scenes show various types of beastmen living and working peacefully alongside humans.

 - In Soul Eater it's revealed that Kim Diehl is a Token Heroic Witch, who lacks their normal affinity (and love of) destruction because her magic's healing based.
 Her partner being able to transform into a broomstick is just a coincidence.

-- Bartleby from Bone is a young rat creature who runs away because he doesn't like the harsh life of his fellow rat creatures.
+- Bartleby is a young rat creature who runs away because he doesn't like the harsh life of his fellow rat creatures.
 Fone and Smiley Bone help Bartleby rejoin his kind, but he likes the Bones better and eventually runs away again to permanently join them.

 - Miss Martian from Teen Titans comics, through she is White Martian hiding as Green Martian who suppressed her nature and turned it into Superpowered Evil Side.

 - The Grand Finale of Joss Whedon's Astonishing X-Men includes a notable Deconstruction of this trope, where we learn that the character who's set up as the Token Heroic Orc is actually the arc's true Big Bad.
-It turns out that the prophecy that kick-started the story's events (that one of the X-Men would destroy the home planet of that story's "Orcs") was actually planted by said character, who wanted it to come true because she thought that living under her Emperor's barbaric rule was a Fate Worse than Death.
+It turns out that the prophecy that kick-started the story's events (that one of the X-Men would destroy the home planet of that story's "Orcs") was actually planted by said character, who wanted it to come true because she thought that living under her Emperor's barbaric rule was a Fate Worse Than Death.
 The story points out that, even in an alien culture that seems evil to us, a person willing to completely reject every underlying value of their species' culture probably wouldn't be a paragon of mental health.

 - Several years before Worf, DC Comics' movie-era Star Trek spinoff comic series introduced Konom, a Klingon defector who joins Kirk's crew.